ggrandes/bouncer/README.md

 # Simple Bouncer (TCP)

-SimpleBouncer is an open source (Apache License, Version 2.0) Java application.
+SimpleBouncer is an open source (Apache License, Version 2.0) Java network proxy.
 Do not require any external lib.

 ---